grinnellsec/free-store-website/README.md

 # About

 The frontend is built with webpack for [manifest.build](https://github.com/mnfst/manifest) dependencies.
-Otherwise, the website is built mostly with CSS and JavaScript.
+Otherwise, the website is built mostly with CSS and JavaScript. *Currently in alpha*.

 # Authors
  - gold-leo